microsoft/PowerPlatformConnectors/independent-publisher-connectors/Krozu PM (Independent Publisher)/readme.md

 - Log in and click on **My Account** on the left sidebar.
 - Click on **Integrations**
 - Enter the **Client Name** (use a name that best suits the integration)
-- Enter [https://global.consent.azure-apim.net/redirect](https://global.consent.azure-apim.net/redirect) for the **Refresh URL** field.
+- Enter [https://global.consent.azure-apim.net/redirect](https://global.consent.azure-apim.net/redirect) for the **Redirect URL** field.
 - Click **Submit** and note down the **Client ID** and **Client Secret**.

 ## Supported Operations